Spring Break Arts Camps

 Through support from individual donors, foundations, and corporations, COCA offers tuition assistance for qualifying students.

 How do I register my camper?

 Register for camps online, by mail, by phone, or in person.
 Visit our Camp Registration Information page for more information.

 Are Before Care & After Care available?

 COCA offers supervised Before Care and After Care for campers ages 5+.
-Register at the same time you register for camps.
+Our Before Care and After Care program is popular and fills quickly.
+If this is a service you need, we encourage you to register at the same time you register for camps.
 An entirely outdoor Before Care & After Care area is available upon request.
 Some exclusions apply for off-site camps—see specific camp descriptions for details.

 What should my camper wear?

 Campers should wear comfortable clothing in which they can paint, move, and play, and closed-toe shoes.
 Special dancewear requirements, when needed, will be included in your camper’s confirmation email.